Center for Civic Engagement History

 Share Your Story

 Are you involved with a community engagement or service learning project or initiative?
-Please share your story it with us.
+Please share it with us.

 Illinois State's Center for Civic Engagement works with students, faculty, and staff across campus.
 Key partners include: